 Push the saute feature on the Instant Pot.
-Add the vegetable broth and minced garlic and cook for a minute or two, until fragrant, but be careful not to burn.
+Add the olive oil and minced garlic and cook for a minute or two, until fragrant, but be careful not to burn.

 Now turn off the saute, and add the cauliflower, cashews and vegetable broth.
 Cook in the Instant Pot on high manual pressure for 3 minutes, making sure it's sealed so the pressure can build.